Lifted Model Checking for Relational MDPs: Relational Model Checking for Infinite MDPs

-If $b\in\mathbb{N}$, then $M_b$ is called state-bounded or $b$-bounded. \end{define} The b-bounded MDP $M_b$ is uniquely defined for an RMDP and a state bound.
-Roughly speaking, $M_b$ a \textit{sub-MDP} of $M$ that concerns at most $b$ object in any state.
+If $b\in\mathbb{N}$, then $M_b$ is called state-bounded or $b$-bounded. \end{define} A b-bounded MDP $M_b$ is uniquely defined by an RMDP and a state bound.
+Roughly speaking, $M_b$ a \textit{sub-MDP} of $M$ that concerns at most $b$ objects in any state.

-\begin{example} Consider a blocks world $K=\langle \Sigma, \Delta\rangle$ with $\Sigma = \langle R, D\rangle$ where $R=\mathtt{\{cl/1, on/2\}}$, $D=\{\mathtt{bl_i}|i\in \mathbb{N}\}$ is infinite, and $\Delta$ contains the following rules (as in Figure \ref{fig:abstract transition}).
+\begin{example} Consider a blocks world $K=\langle \Sigma, \Delta\rangle$ with $\Sigma = \langle R, D\rangle$ where $R=\mathtt{\{cl/1, on/2\}}$, $D=\{\mathtt{bl_i}|i\in \mathbb{N}\}$ is infinite, and $\Delta$ contains the following rules (as in Figure~\ref{fig:abstract transition}).

-Given a state-bound $b$, $K$ defines a $b$-bounded MDP $M_b = \langle S_b, A_b, T_b\rangle$ such that each interpretation $s_b\in S_b$ contains at most $b$ blocks.
-Any block that is not in $s_b$ does not exist.
+Given a state bound $b$, the RMDP $K$ defines a $b$-bounded MDP $M_b = \langle S_b, A_b, T_b\rangle$ such that each bounded state $s_b\in S_b$ contains at most $b$ blocks.
 We will use this blocks world example throughout this section. \end{example}

-Not all domain objects in a state-bounded MDP are relevant for checking a relational pCTL formula.
-By abstracting away the irrelevant objects, an abstraction $M_\phi$ of a state-bounded MDP $M_b$ can be constructed, based on a given relational pCTL formula $\phi$.
-Checking $\phi$ against $M_\phi$ \textit{is equivalent to} checking $\phi$ against $M$.
-This is done by preserving all \textit{$\phi$-relevant} domain objects, and abstracting all other objects with variables.
-The \textit{$\phi$-relevant} domain objects are defined as $consts(\phi)\cup consts(\Delta)$, namely, the domain objects that $\phi$ explicitly concerns.
-Furthermore, if the formula $\phi$ concerns a finite number of objects, the abstraction $M_\phi$ is finite.
-We assume all formulas contain at most $b$ objects where $b$ is the state bound of $M$.
+Having defined state-boundedness, let us now move on to constructing an abstract MDP (ARMDP).
+With respect to a pCTL formula, some domain objects in an MDP are irrelevant.
+For example, $\mathtt{P_{\geq 0.9}[X\;cl(a)]}$ does not concern any particular blocks other than block $\mathtt{a}$.
+By abstracting away irrelevant objects of a pCTL formula $\phi$, we can construct an ARMDP $M_\phi$ that captures all necessary information to check $\phi$.
+Concretely, to construct an ARMDP, all \textit{$\phi$-relevant} domain objects are preserved, and all other objects are abstracted using variables.
+A domain object is \textit{$\phi$-relevant} if and only if it is in $\phi$ or in a transition rule.
+Furthermore, if a formula $\phi$ concerns a finite number of objects, the corresponding ARMDP $M_\phi$ is finite.
+In this paper, we assume all formulae contain at most $b$ objects where $b$ is the state bound.

-The abstraction $M_\phi$ of a given a state-bounded MDP $M_b$ and a pCTL formula $\phi$ is an \textit{abstract RMDP} (ARMDP).
-An ARMDP is just like a finite RMDP but allows for variables.